← swipe →

 Enjoy some free time at the largest art and souvenir marketplace in Havana, the San Jose Art Market, or return to our ship for a little R&R.

 In the evening we will head to El Guajirito where we’ll mingle with musical artists from the Buena Vista Social Club and enjoy a late dinner and show before returning to the ship.

 After an early breakfast, we head to the home of Havana’s Compas Dance Group.
 We will watch as dancers, musicians and performers interpret Lillet Riviera’s choreography that merges the spirit of Spanish dances with Afro-Cuban rhythms and contemporary dance through new aesthetic codes.
-Female dancers not only dance, but also use percussion, using any element at hand: drumsticks, castanets, heels, wood slipper, claves, chequerés and percussive chairs.
+Female dancers not only dance but also use percussion, using any element at hand: drumsticks, castanets, heels, wood slippers, claves, chequerés and percussive chairs.

 After the performance we will visit young emerging Cuban artist Daymi, who’s artistic influence comes from Pablo Picasso and Moises Finale.

 By noon we return to the boat for a “Bon Voyage” Cocktail and set sail from the Bay of Havana.
 We will head west along the northwestern coast of Cuba, circle the far western tip of the island, then head south through the Yucatan Channel that separates Mexico from Cuba, toward the small city of Maria La Gorda.

 Our Cuba sailing ship has a powerful motor that will be used much of the time, but when timing and wind conditions allow, the Captain will unfurl the sails for the majestic feeling of being silently propelled by the wind!